swisspost/gateleen/README.md

 The playground module provides a convenient web client for manipulating resources and a basic configuration.

-You can push them with
+You can push them with:
 ```
 gradle gateleen-playground:uploadStaticFiles
 ```